Karthigai Deepam Festival 2024 at Arunachaleswarar Temple: A Glorious Celebration

 Q3: How long does the Girivalam take?

-The Girivalam path is about 14 kilometers long and can take anywhere between 3-5 hours, depending on your pace.
+The Girivalam path is about 14 kilometres long and can take anywhere between 3-5 hours, depending on your pace.

 Q4: What time is the Maha Deepam lit?